EXDEICIDA/Cerberus/README.md

 ## Contact

-For any questions or support, please contact us at [support@trackstar.com](mailto:support@trackstar.com).
+For inquiries or support, you can reach out to us at [javadsoltanov@gmail.com](mailto:javadsoltanov@gmail.com).

-Would you like me to explain or break down any part of this README file?